 To reduce hassle and ensure your tax return is maximised, it’s advisable to seek the assistance of an accountant – however, you need to choose wisely.
 Make sure that your accountant of choice is a registered tax agent.
 You can check online via the Tax and BAS Agent Register.

 Financial planners can help you plan for tax throughout the year.
-Select a financial planner who is independent and fee-based, as this ensures they have your best interests at heart, as opposed to chasing commissions.
+Select a financial planner who is fee-based, as this ensures they have your best interests at heart, as opposed to chasing commissions.

 An experienced financial advisor can ensure you get the most out of your tax return this financial year.